 You may opt out of our fundraising or any other mail communications at any time by checking an opt-out checkbox included on all our remittance forms or by making a request (see Contacting Us below).
 You can also request your information be removed from our system in the same ways.

 Online Contact Forms

-When you contact Death with Dignity using the online form at our Contact Us page or other pages on the website, we will retain your email address in the recipient email account for a response and future reference.
+When you contact Death with Dignity using the online form at our Contact Us page or other pages on the website, we will retain your name, email address, and zip code in the recipient email account for a response and future reference.

-In addition, if you check the optional subscription box on the contact form (“Yes, sign me up for email updates!” or similar text), your name, ZIP code, and email address as you entered them will be added to our email list, managed through the cloud-based tool Action Network, and to the cloud-based Customer Relationship Management database Salesforce, both of which use Secure Socket Layer (“SSL”) technology to protect your privacy.
+In addition, if you check the optional subscription box on the contact form (“Yes, sign me up for email updates!” or similar text), your name, ZIP code, and email address as you entered them will be added to our email list, managed through the cloud-based tool Action Network, which uses Secure Socket Layer (“SSL”) technology to protect your privacy.

-When you subscribe to our email updates or add your information to our email list using one of several forms on our website, the information you provide will be added to our email list maintained at Action Network, an online advocacy platform, if you select “Yes, opt in to email updates” using a radio button on the form.
-If you select “No, do not opt in,” your information will not be added.
+When you subscribe to our email updates or add your information to our email list using one of several forms on our website, the information you provide will be added to our email list maintained at Action Network, an online advocacy platform.
 Required fields on signup/subscription and other forms include first name, last name, email address, and ZIP code; forms used for other purposes, e.g. surveys or volunteering inquiries, may include additional fields required to process and manage the action, such as your phone number, mailing address, and custom fields.

 Additionally, if you opt in to receive mobile messages and enter your mobile phone number, the instance and date of your opt-in and your mobile phone number will be added and managed in Action Network the same way.